Hot Fuzz: Plot

-After surmising that there may be multiple killers, Angel is attacked in his hotel room by one of Skinner's employees, Michael "Lurch" Armstrong.
-Angel knocks him out and learns of a secret NWA meeting at Sandford Castle.
-Angel confronts the NWA, led by Frank, who reveals that they committed the murders, staged as accidents, for various petty reasons as each victim threatened Sandford's chances of winning Village of the Year.
-Frank's motive is his late wife Irene; she put everything into helping Sandford win the first "Village of the Year", but travellers ruined their chances the night before the judges arrived, driving her to suicide.
-Angel flees and falls into the castle's catacombs, where he finds the corpses of the NWA's other victims.
-Danny appears and fakes killing Angel.
-Pretending to dispose of the body, Danny drives Angel away and urges him to return to London for his own safety.
-At a petrol station, Angel sees a rack of the films he and Danny bonded over and decides to return to Sandford.
+After surmising that there are multiple killers, Angel is attacked in his hotel room by Michael "Lurch" Armstrong, an employee of Skinner.
+He incapacitates Lurch and learns about a secret NWA meeting at Sandford Castle.
+The NWA, led by Frank, reveals that they committed the murders and staged them as accidents because each victim threatened Sandford's chances of winning "Village of the Year".
+Irene, Frank's late wife and Danny's mother, put everything into helping Sandford win the first-ever competition, but travellers moved in and ruined their chances the night before the adjudicators arrived, driving her to suicide; Frank subsequently vowed to help Sandford win "Village of the Year" every year, whatever the cost.
+Angel flees, but stumbles into the castle's catacombs, discovering the corpses of the NWA's victims, some of whom Angel had arrested earlier.
+Danny suddenly appears and feigns murdering Angel.
+While pretending to dispose of him, Danny urges Angel to return to London for his own safety.
+Although initially leaving for London, Angel stops at a convenience store and takes heart after seeing a display of action-movie DVDs, and returns to Sandford.
+After visiting the police station and arming himself with the confiscated guns, Angel engages in a shootout with the NWA, with Danny joining Angel during the battle.
+When Frank orders the other officers to arrest them, the pair successfully convinces them of Frank's complicity.

-Angel arms himself with the confiscated guns, then he and Danny engage in a shootout with the NWA.
-When Frank orders the other officers to arrest them, Angel and Danny convince them that Frank is the culprit.
-Frank flees and the officers besiege the supermarket, with Skinner fleeing in a car with Frank.
-Angel corners Skinner at Sandford's model village, and after a brief fight Skinner is impaled through the jaw by a miniature church steeple.
-Frank attempts to escape in Angel's car but is attacked by a missing swan that Angel and Danny had recaptured earlier.
+Frank flees, and the officers besiege the supermarket, with Skinner escaping in a police car with Frank.
+After Angel and Danny engage the offenders in a high-speed chase and shootout, Angel corners Skinner at Sandford's model village.
+After a fight, Skinner is impaled on a miniature church steeple.
+Frank attempts to escape in Angel's car, but a swan that the pair had recaptured earlier attacks him.
+Angel's former superiors ask him to return to London as the crime rate has risen heavily in his absence, but Angel declines, wishing to remain in Sandford.

-Angel's former superiors arrive and ask him to return to London, as the crime rate has risen heavily in his absence, but Angel decides to remain in Sandford.
-While the Sandford Police are going over the paperwork of the arrests, the elderly Tom Weaver, the last NWA member, bursts into the station wielding a blunderbuss.
-He shoots at Angel, but Danny jumps in front.
+While the officers are reviewing the paperwork of the many arrests, Tom Weaver, the last NWA member, enters the station wielding a blunderbuss.
+He shoots at Angel, but Danny takes the hit.
 In the resulting struggle, Weaver accidentally activates the sea mine, killing himself and destroying the station.

-One year later, Angel has been promoted to Inspector and head of the Sandford police, and Danny is Sergeant.
-After visiting Irene's grave, the two drive off to their next crime scene.
+One year later, Angel has been promoted to Inspector and Danny, having survived, has been promoted to Sergeant.
+After visiting Irene's grave, the two drive to their next crime scene.